microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 An icon that displays and controls an IAnimatedVisual.
 One way to define an IAnimatedVisual is using the [Lottie-Windows](https://docs.microsoft.com/en-us/windows/communitytoolkit/animations/lottie) library.

-You change the position of the animation displayed by an AnimatedIcon by setting its `State` attached property.
+You change the position of the animation displayed by an AnimatedIcon by setting its `State` attached property, on the AnimatedIcon or on its parent in the XAML tree.
+(If you add an AnimatedIcon to the tree and the property is already set on the new parent, the icon will move to that state.)

 Using this mechanism you can add an AnimatedIcon to a XAML control's ControlTemplate, and several XAML controls have this support already built in.